 Second: incentivize them.

 Once they know about the fair, and even if they recognize the benefits of attending it, students can have trouble getting excited about something as intimidating and time-consuming as a college fair.
-Therefore, it falls upon you, their guidance counselor (and, of course, on parents, teachers, and other mentors in their lives) to incentivize them.
+Therefore, it falls upon you, their school counselor (and, of course, on parents, teachers, and other mentors in their lives) to incentivize them.

 The most appropriate and effective incentive depends upon when the fair is held.
 If the fair happens during school hours, then the incentive is virtually already built in: getting out of class and/or going off campus for a field trip.
 However, if the fair happens outside of the school day (in the evening or on a weekend), incentivizing students gets trickier.
 One idea is to make registration for the fair a competition between homerooms.
 You could also set up a competition between students to see who can talk to the most representatives.
+Offer extra credit for attending a fair.
 Be wary of offering material incentives, however, because the fact of the matter is that attending a college fair is something that college-bound students should be doing on their own, anyway.
 If you’ve helped students to understand the importance of choosing a college where they will succeed, as well as the usefulness of a college fair in their selection process, then that knowledge should be incentive enough!

 Third: make attendance as easy as possible.